JB395/Bits-to-Target-and-Difficulty/README.md

 ### backupwallet "destination"

-The destination can be a filename or path with a filename. (on Windows).
+The destination can be a filename or path with a filename.
 The wallet must be fully decrypted (not just for staking only) for this command to work. qtum-qt will returns “null”, qtumd returns nothing.
+On Windows:

 ```
 backupwallet "C:\Users\<username>\Desktop\Backups\backup2018-10-21.dat"